Developed the Kevlar Fiber, DuPont

 The Society for the Advancement of Material and Process Engineering awarded her the George Lubin Memorial Award for meritorious achievement in the advancement of material and process engineering, and the Patent and Trademark office awarded her the American Innovator Award.
 Stephanie was also inducted into the Dayton, Ohio Engineering and Science Hall of Fame, the University of Akron's Polymer Processing Hall of Fame, and the National Inventors Hall of Fame.

-Stephanie L. Kwolek is a member of the American Chemical Society, the American Institute of Chemists, Sigma Xi, Phi Kappa Phi, and the Franklin Institute of Philadelphia.
-She is now retired and working part-time as a consultant at E.I.
+Stephanie L. Kwolek was a member of the American Chemical Society, the American Institute of Chemists, Sigma Xi, Phi Kappa Phi, and the Franklin Institute of Philadelphia.
+She was retired and working part-time as a consultant at E.I.
 DuPont de Nemours & Co., Inc. when she passed away in 2014.